azekic/lit/README.md

 The Discover tab allows a user to find and interact with events.
 ![Discover Tab](./website/img/discover.jpg)

-The Create tab allows a user to create and modify their events.
+The Create tab allows a user to create and edit an event.
 ![Create Tab](./website/img/create.jpg)

 ## <a></a>SOFTWARE DESIGN